ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 This is the god level.

-And yet, the only thing you're doing is reading, taking a minute to mark the location of an interesting quote (or idea, or passage), and then adding a few more notes to paraphrase, summarize, or make a link to other thoughts and references that come to mind.
+And yet, the only thing you’re doing is reading, taking a minute to mark the location of an interesting quote (or idea, or passage), and then adding a few more notes to paraphrase, summarize, or make a link to other thoughts and references that come to mind.

 That’s it.
 You basically just add some notes and summaries in your own words.